andreachiara/andreachiara.github.io/readme.md

 C++ roguelike (randomly generated levels in a dungeon), built as a personal challenge.
 The code allowed for an in-depth study of input and output manipulation in the command line.
 The ncurses library was used.
+This post is a direct link to the github repo.

 ____